JLVD1517/secdev-urban-preparedness-dashboard/README.md

    </td>
   </tr>
   <tr>
-   <td>2021-08-05
+   <td>2022-02-04
    </td>
    <td>Turn loose deployment notes into formal guide
    </td>
-   <td>Jamie
+   <td>Vamshi
    </td>
   </tr>
   <tr>
-   <td>2021-08-09
+   <td>2022-02-04
    </td>
    <td>Complete deployment checklist
    </td>
-   <td>Jamie
+   <td>Vamshi
    </td>
   </tr>
   <tr>
-   <td>2021-09-13
+   <td>2022-02-04
    </td>
    <td>Review comments + add example code changes
    </td>
-   <td>Jamie
+   <td>Vamshi
    </td>
   </tr>
   <tr>
-   <td>2021-09-15
+   <td>2022-02-04
    </td>
    <td>Final revisions for V1
    </td>
-   <td>Jamie
+   <td>Vamshi
    </td>
   </tr>
 </table>

 ## Introduction

-This document will walk you through the process of deploying your own local version of the [Urban Pandemic Preparedness Dashboard](https://urbanresilience.secdev.com/) (referred to as UPPD or ‘the application’).
+This document will walk you through the process of deploying your own local version of the [Secdev Community Violence Reduction Dashboard Application](https://urbanresilience.secdev.com/) (referred to as secdev cvr or ‘the application’).

-For your convenience, we have provided a `main` git branch that includes all assets required to run the application for Los Angeles.
-There is also a `clean` branch that has cleared out all example information for users wishing to deploy their own version of the tool.
+For your convenience, we have provided a `main` git branch that includes all assets required to run the application for Haiti.

-You can view a live demo of the Los Angeles dashboard [here](https://urbanresilience.secdev.com/los-angeles)
+You can view a live demo of the Los Angeles dashboard [here](https://google.com)

-Below are the full requirements for the index and asset files to be compatible with our deployment package as well as examples and instructions for customizing the tool.
-Please note that the guide below assumes you have already completed the index calculations in a structure somewhat similar to our own - please see the methodology documents [in this directory](https://github.com/SECDEV-GROUP/urban-preparedness-dashboard/tree/main/secdev-application/src/assets) for details on our index methodology.

-If you have any questions about deploying your UPPD with additional customization or require assistance with data integration beyond the scope of this document, please contact the SecDev Group at [secdev@secdev.com](mailto:secdev@secdev.com)

 ## Prerequisites